Windows 10 Power Options

 High performance – This plan provides the highest level of performance on your mobile PC by adapting processor speed to your work or activity and by maximizing system performance.

-I use all 3 plans: High Perf on the desktop, Balanced on a laptop, and Power saver on the laptop while traveling.
+I use 3 plans: Ultimate Performance on the desktop, Balanced on a laptop, and Power saver on the laptop while traveling.
 Of course I make further adjustments to each.

 Windows 10 is configured by default with the Balanced power plan.
 While this is a safe middle of the road plan it is neither optimal for desktop performance for plugged-in performance or battery life for laptops.
 These settings are easily adjusted to your needs.